This activity can be used in both Microflows and Nanoflows.

-Retrieve can be used to get one or more objects, either by directly traversing an association of another object, or by retrieving objects from the database.
+A Retrieve activity can be used to get one or more objects, either by directly traversing an association of another object, or by retrieving objects from the database.

-Retrieve type defines the way the objects are retrieved.
+The Source defines the way the objects are retrieved:

 This property specifies which association will be followed.
-The association must be an association from an object that is already available in a variable.
+The association must be an association from an object that is already available to the retrieve activity.
 Associations can be followed in both directions.

-The entity of which to retrieve instances (objects).
+This property specifies the entity from which to retrieve instances (objects).

-The range determines how many objects are retrieved.
+This property specifies the range that determines how many objects are retrieved:

 |All||Retrieve all objects at once.|

-XPath constraint defines the condition the objects need to suffice to be retrieved.
+The XPath constraint defines the condition the objects need to fulfill to be retrieved.
 If there is no XPath constraint, all objects of the entity are retrieved.

-Sorting defines the order of the list.
+This property defines the order of the list.
 The list can be sorted in ascending and descending order on the values of an attribute.
-If there are objects that have the same attribute value the list is sorted based on the second attribute (if any) and so on.
+If there are objects that have the same attribute value, the list is sorted based on the second attribute (if any) and so on.

-Variable name defines the name of the result list or object variable.
-It can be used by all activities that follow this activity.
+This is the name of the list or object returned by the activity.
+It can be used by all the activities that follow this activity.